UN experts urge Iran to respect rights, end internet crackdown

 Fiery sermon

-In Tehran, firebrand cleric Ayatollah Ahmad Khatami delivered a fiery sermon for Friday prayers at the Grand Mosalla in which he accused the United States and Israel of fomenting protest.
+In Tehran, firebrand cleric Ayatollah Ahmad Khatami delivered a fiery sermon for Friday prayers at the Grand Mosalla in which he pointed to the United States and Israel as fomenting protest.

-"What occurs in our country these days, emanates from America's pent up feelings, since the oppressors have experienced one defeat after another, throughout the world," he said.

-He also promised the clergy's support over the legitimate demands of poor and working class citizens, saying the government should listen to them, according to the semi-offical Mehr news agency.
+"Any voice that represents Trump and Netanyahu is not the voice of the people, it is the words of foreigners and the people will make them choke on their words," he said, referring to US President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.

+Khatami spoke against the political divide in Iran, saying "religious leaders are on the side of the downtrodden and those who have problems making ends meet."

 The presence of Khatami, who often leads Friday prayers in turbulent times, signaled that the authorities are taking recent events across the country very seriously.

-Numbers in attendance at the mosque, always busy and bustling on a Friday -- Islam's holy day -- appeared even larger than usual, with the faithful overcrowding the space.
+Numbers in attendance at the mosque, always busy and bustling on a Friday -- Islam's holy day -- appeared even larger than usual.
 A march began from outside the prayer hall once prayers ended.

-State-run broadcaster IRINN reported that demonstrators from 40 different areas of greater Tehran province would march on Friday, in order "to protest the rioters and disrupters of public safety."
+Rouhallah, an Iranian national at the Grand Mosalla who preferred only to give his first name, said he hoped the country could come together to address protesters' real concerns about the price of basic foods like bread and chicken.

+"I don't think the solution is regime change," he told CNN after prayers.
+"I think the solution is to bring bread to the people.
+I think there are a lot of solutions for that and absolutely, we have to be thinking of them."

+Another Iranian who gave only his first name, Hosseini, said: "Even though there are some shortcomings on the part of our officials, we are standing by our revolution and will wait so that our officials can discharge their duties in the best possible way."

-Iranian state media broadcast wall-to-wall images of pro-government rallies in Tehran, Kerman and Tabriz on Friday.
+Iranian state media broadcast wall-to-wall images of pro-government rallies in Tehran, Kerman and Tabriz.

+Both Friday prayers and the pro-government marches that followed in Tehran passed off peacefully, according a CNN producer on the ground.

 It's not yet clear whether anti-government protests will break out again Friday.